sodexx7/RealWorldGasOptimization/joe-core/GasOptimization.md

 ## PROTOCOL INTRODUCTION
 * As offical web introduction: One-stop-shop decentralized trading on Avalanche.

-* **For the TokenVesting, whose main feature is released the token( TokenVesting holds) to the beneficiary address according to limited period.If in the duration, released the token in a linear fashion, if beyond the start+duration,relased all the vested balance.(this logic seems wired, todo check).
+* **For the TokenVesting, whose main feature is released the token( TokenVesting holds) to the beneficiary address according to limited period.If in the duration, released the token in a linear fashion, if beyond the start+duration,relased all the vested balance.
 Meanwhile the owner can revoke the given token's balance either portion or all.**

 * TokenVesting use below contracts
     1. Safe or Privilege management.
 SafeERC20 Owned